 San Diego, California

 Experiencing the language of great poets provides a rich learning context for students, giving them access to the best examples of how words can be arranged in unique ways.
 By studying the works of renowned poets across cultures and histories, students extract knowledge about figurative language and poetic devices from masters of the craft.
-In this lesson, students learn about personification by reading and discussing poems by Emily Dickinson, William Blake, and Langston Hughes.
+In this lesson, students learn about personification by reading and discussing poems that feature this writing device.
 Then they use the poems as a guide to brainstorm lists of nouns and verbs that they randomly arrange to create personification in their own poems.

 Brainstorming Graphic Organizer: This handy graphic organizer will help your students brainstorm imagery about word pairs, which serves as a basis for writing their own poems.